 6. Eastern State Penitentiary

-In 1829, the first prisoner walked through the doors of the Eastern State Penitentiary in Philadelphia and remained a penitentiary until it closed its doors in 1971.
+In 1829, the first prisoner walked through the doors of the Eastern State Penitentiary, which remained a penitentiary until it closed its doors in 1971.
 Now, the building lies deteriorated and empty…or so it might seem.
 It is said that the lingering spirits of the isolated prisoners still haunt the cell blocks of this National Historic Landmark, making it one of America’s most haunted prisons.
 See if you can spot any roaming spirits during a day or nighttime tour.

 7. Farnsworth House Inn

 Guests of the Farnsworth House Inn are in for a spooky experience.
 The Bed & Breakfast which was once used as a shelter for Confederate sharpshooters and a makeshift hospital after the Battle of Gettysburg, is now considered one of the most haunted places in America.
 Choose from a variety of haunted attractions, including ghost hunts and guided walks through the hospital and battle sites.